aspose-html-cloud/aspose-html-cloud-docs/html/conversion-api/conversion-sdk-api/convert-html-to-jpeg/_index.md

 weight: 40
 ---

-## Summary
+## **Summary**

+JPEG is one of the most commonly used image formats.
+Its uniqueness is the controlled loss of quality during compression.
+Therefore, it is widely used to store and send graphic content (photos, scanned copies, digitized images) over the Internet.

-Article explains in a set of code examples how to convert HTML document to [JPEG](https://docs.fileformat.com/image/jpeg/) using Aspose.HTML Cloud client SDKs.
+This article explains in a set of code examples how to convert an [HTML](https://docs.fileformat.com/web/html/) document to [JPEG](https://docs.fileformat.com/image/jpeg/) using Aspose.HTML Cloud client SDKs.

-## Examples
+## **SDK Examples of HTML to JPEG Conversion**

-### Case 1.
-Storage to storage
+Aspose.HTML Cloud SDK allows you to fetch an HTML document from storage location by its name, from a URL or a local file on your drive, convert it to a specified format and save it to the storage or a local drive.
+The following code examples demonstrate how to convert HTML to JPEG for different cases.
+These examples show how to use available SDKs for conversion operations.

-Convert an HTML file from the cloud storage to [JPEG](https://docs.fileformat.com/image/jpeg/) and save the result to the cloud storage.
+### **Example 1.** Convert HTML from the storage to JPEG and save the result to the storage

 The conversion process is following - a source document is loaded from the *default* cloud storage, and after conversion is completed, the result is saved to this storage.
 The default JPEGConversionOptions are applied to the conversion.
-In the example, we use methods of the **ConverterBuilder** class: FromStorageFile(`inputPath`), To(`ConversionOptions`) and SaveToStorage(`outputDirectory`) that specify input data, the output format and the target directory for a conversion result.
+In the example, we use methods of the **ConverterBuilder** class: **FromStorageFile**(`inputPath`), **To**(`ConversionOptions`) and **SaveToStorage**(`outputDirectory`) that specify input data, the output format and the target directory for a conversion result.

-{{< tabs tabTotal="10" tabID="1" tabName1="C#"  tabName2="Java" tabName3="C++"  tabName4="Python" tabName5="PHP"  tabName6="Ruby" tabName7="Node.js" tabName8="Swift"  tabName8="Java/Android" >}}
+{{< tabs tabTotal="10" tabID="1" tabName1="C#"  tabName2="Java" tabName3="C++"  tabName4="Python" tabName5="PHP"  tabName6="Ruby" tabName7="Node.js" tabName8="Swift"  tabName9="Java/Android" >}}

 {{< tab tabNum="1" >}}

+The example demonstrates how to convert **HTML to JPEG C#** language applying.
+HTML is taken from the cloud storage, converted to JPEG and saved to the storage.
+You can download C# SDK from the [GitHub repository](https://github.com/aspose-html-cloud/aspose-html-cloud-dotnet).

 ```c#
 const string STORAGE_SRCFOLDER = "storage:///Html/TestData";